|

 After enlisting, the men were ordered to report to Camp Chase, camp of instruction located

-on the western outskirts of Columbus, Ohio, where present day Fort Hayes is.
+on the western outskirts of Columbus, Ohio, where present day Fort Hayes is situated.

-Camp Chase also doubled as a prisoner of war camp, confining Confederate POW’s.
-The
+Camp Chase also doubled as a prisoner of war camp, confining hundreds of Confederate POW’s.

-stockade that held these prisoners was situated in one corner of the camp, while the rest of the camp had a large parade ground
+The stockade that held these prisoners was situated in one corner of the camp, while the rest of the camp had a large

-When the men started arriving, they were assigned quarters in camp with others that had arrived
+When the men started arriving, they were assigned to barracks in camp with others that had

 MUSTER:

-The 196th mustered in with 984 strong, under the command of Robert Patterson Kennedy, and was assigned to the 2nd brigade,
+The 196th mustered in with 984 strong, under the command of Colonel Robert Patterson Kennedy, and was assigned to the

 About two thirds of the 196th was made up of veteran men who had already served in other regiments during the war, but,